fbsolo/DV/README.md

 	http://bitvectors.blogspot.com/2014/05/control-iapp-behaviors-and-properties.html

-shows how one CABasicAnimation animation object operating on a CALayer object within an XCode / Objective C iApp can control properties of any object that iApp.
+describes the XCode engineering of DV that shows how one Xcode iApp animation object can control properties of any object within that XCode iApp.